harmonydata/harmonydata.github.io/content/en/discovery/impairment-datasets-and-studies.md

 * [Find Impairment datasets and longitudinal studies on the Catalogue of Mental Health Measures](https://www.cataloguementalhealth.ac.uk/?content=search&query=Topic:impairment)

----
-title: Discover Impairment Datasets with Harmony Discovery
+## Discover Impairment Datasets with Harmony Discovery
-author: [Your Name]
-date: [Today's Date]
----

 Harmony Discovery is an innovative tool designed for social science researchers to discover datasets related to specific topics such as Impairment.
 It is a platform that connects to various data sources including the UKLLC, Closer, the Catalogue of Mental Health Measures, HDR UK, and ADR UK.